Skip to content

 “Representation matters.
 Being a Black healthcare leader affords the opportunity to represent and be a voice for a community that has been and continues to be underrepresented,” he said.
 “When you think about the Black experience with healthcare in America, the distrust and stigmas that stem from experiments like the Tuskegee Study further exacerbate health inequities due to prolonged waits to seek health services.”

 The Tuskegee Study, a syphilis research experiment that began in 1932 and spanned 40 years, used hundreds of Black men with low incomes as test subjects.
-Researchers provided no informed consent, and those who were infected with syphilis didn’t know they were putting their lives at risk by participating in in the study, that they weren’t receiving treatment, or that they could be spreading it to their sexual partners.
+Researchers provided no informed consent, and those who were infected with syphilis didn’t know they were putting their lives at risk by participating in the study, that they weren’t receiving treatment, or that they could be spreading it to their sexual partners.

 Leading the charge to build trust in the healthcare system is a big undertaking, and it’s done one day at a time, according to Collins.